 I am pleased to welcome you to the Inter American University of Puerto Rico School of Optometry.
-Founded in 1981, in 35 years the School of Optometry has produced more than 1200 optometrists from over 27 ethnicities group.
+1981.
+Founded in 39 years School of Optometry has produced more than 1,300 optometrists from over 27 ethnicities group.
 These number are some of our outcomes of the school's mission "to educate, develop and train, within bilingual environment (English-Spanish) and supported by committed and competent collaborators, a diverse student population from Puerto Rico, the United States and the rest of the world to become Doctors of Optometry".
 Also, our commitment to diversity begins with a promise we make to everyone joining us as a student, faculty, or staff member.
 That promise of inclusiveness is one of the foundations of our strength as an academic institution.
 We believe that bringing diverse groups together into an inclusive academic community empowers individuals and gives rise to fresh, innovative ideas.